Image 2023 08 08 T03 44 42

 Another strong advantage of the competency-based interview is that by asking each candidate the same question, you ensure that the process is as fair and objective as possible - every candidate gets the same chance to shine.

-Jenny Hills, Senior Executive Search Consultant, Harris Hill
+Jenny Hills, Chief Executive & Director Recruitment Practice, Harris Hill

 • Image 2022 11 26 T23 39 23